wp-plugins/easy-toolbox/readme.txt

 === Easy ToolBox ===
 Contributors: frederic Galline
 Donate link:
-Tags: SEO, Facebook, adsense, Google analytics, GetClicky, twitter, all in one, share, like, netvibes, widget Requires at least: 3.1
+Tags: SEO, Facebook, adsense, Google analytics, GetClicky, twitter, all in one, share, like, netvibes, widget, button +1, +1, plusone, plus one
+Requires at least: 3.1
 Tested up to: 3.1.3
 Stable tag: 3.1.3
-This plugin is simple, all in one and really simplifies your life (SEO, Social networks, Google adsense, GetClicky, button +1, Twitter and more).
+This plugin is simple, all in one and really simplifies your life (SEO, Social networks, Google adsense, GetClicky, button +1, plusone, plus one, Twitter and more).

 == Description ==